liyu001989/lumen-api-demo/EN_README.md

 ## TODO

-- [ ] register send a verify email
+- [x] register send a welcome email
 - [ ] use cursor to fix paginate problem
 - [ ] phpunit